redis/redis-doc/commands/pfcount.md

 When called with multiple keys, returns the approximated cardinality of the union of the HyperLogLogs passed, by internally merging the HyperLogLogs stored at the provided keys into a temporary HyperLogLog.

-The HyperLogLog data structure can be used ito count **unique** elements in a set using just a small constant amount of memory, specifically 12k bytes for every HyperLogLog (plus a few bytes for the key itself).
+The HyperLogLog data structure can be used to count **unique** elements in a set using just a small constant amount of memory, specifically 12k bytes for every HyperLogLog (plus a few bytes for the key itself).

 The returned cardinality of the observed set is not exact but approximated with a standard error of 0.81%.